pycroscopy/pycroscopy/docs/package_organization.rst

 ====================
 Sub-packages
 ------------
-The package structure is simple, with 5 main modules:
+The package structure is simple, with 6 main modules:

 1. ``io``: Translators to extract data from custom & proprietary microscope formats and write them to HDF5 files.
 2. ``analysis``: Physics-dependent analysis of information.
 3. ``processing``: Physics-independent processing of data including  machine learning, image processing, signal filtering.
 4. ``viz``: Plotting functions and interactive jupyter widgets for scientific applications
-5. ``core``: Science-independent engineering components that form the foundation for the aforementioned four packages.
+5. ``simulation``: Simulations and modelling here
-   In the next release of pycroscopy, this engineering-focused sub-package will become an independent package that will support science-focused packages such as pycroscopy similar to how scipy depends on numpy.
+6. ``core``: Science-independent engineering components that form the foundation for the aforementioned four packages.

 ``pycroscopy.io``
 ~~~~~~~~~~~~~~~~~~~